King Warrior Magician Lover: The Four Masculine Archetypes

 • Enables vividness, aliveness, passion, and a sense of personal meaning

-• Provides energy of sensitivity to the external world
+• Provides energy and sensitivity to the external world

 • Deeply sensual and sensitive